-A dark carpet stain can ruin an otherwise beautiful living space.
-At the very least, an obvious stain can be an eyesore and a source of annoyance.
-Frustratingly, the more you rub and worry, the more noticeable such stains can become—unless you have the right cleaning product.
-With a well-formulated carpet cleaner, old and new stains can fade away to nothing.
+A dark, unmissable carpet stain can ruin the look of a beautiful living space.
+At the very least, it can be an eyesore and a source of annoyance.
+Yet the more you rub and try to remove some stains, the more noticeable they can become—unless you use the right cleaner.
+With an appropriately formulated carpet cleaner, old and new stains can fade away to nothing.

 - BEST OVERALL: Naturally It’s Clean Carpet Stains & Odors Cleaner

-- BEST FOR WINE STAINS: Chateau Spill Red Wine Stain Remover Spray
+- BEST FOR WINE STAINS: Emergency Stain Rescue Chateau Spill Red Wine Remover

 - BEST FOR PET MESSES: Bissell Professional Stain & Odor

-- MOST ECO-FRIENDLY: Puracy Professional Carpet Cleaner Machine Detergent
+- MOST ECO-FRIENDLY: Puracy Professional Carpet Cleaner Pet Stain Remover

-While many carpet cleaners claim miraculous results, the key is to find a formula gentle enough to keep pets, humans, and the environment safe—without sacrificing cleaning power or stain-busting efficacy.
+While many carpet cleaning products claim miraculous results, the key is finding a formula gentle enough to keep pets, humans, and the environment safe—without sacrificing cleaning power or stain-busting efficacy.
 Some carpet cleaners also offer the bonus of being safe and effective for use on upholstery, pet beds, and car interiors, too.

-First, it is helpful to know the properties of those stains that can be especially tough to remove without the correct formula.
+First, it is helpful to know the properties of certain stains, some of which can be especially tough to remove without the correct formula.

 - Grease and oil stains are composed of water-insoluble lipid molecules.
 In other words, water alone won’t budge stains caused by fat.
-You need a product that contains surfactants, which are compounds that break down the barrier between water and fat, allowing cleaning agents to penetrate and remove oily stains from dense fibers.
+A product that contains surfactants, compounds that break down the barrier between water and fat, allow cleaning agents to penetrate grimy surfaces and remove oily stains from dense fibers.

-- Dark red food stains are extremely stubborn, thanks to natural tannins in wine, fruit juices, coffee, tea and more.
+- Dark red food stains are extremely stubborn, thanks to natural tannins in wine, fruit juices, coffee, tea, beets, pomegranates, or berries.
 These darkly colored, organic molecules are often used as natural dyes but can have the unintended effect of badly staining carpets and fabrics.
-So you’ll want a cleanser that can lift red marks without bleaching your carpet.
+So a cleanser needs to lift red marks without bleaching the carpet.

 - Pet messes can cause smelly, hazardous stains to form if not dealt with immediately.
-In addition to nasty odors, pet accidents can breed bacteria if they sit in your carpet for too long.
-You’ll want to lift as much soiled matter as possible before addressing the underlying stain.
-You should look for products that completely break down urine and feces into their basic elements and dissolve stains, along with odors.
+In addition to nasty odors, pet accidents can breed bacteria if they sit on a carpet for too long.
+Lift as much soiled matter as possible before addressing the underlying stain.
+Use a cleaner that completely breaks down urine and feces into their basic elements to dissolve pet stains, along with tackling odors.

-Cut through the list of unpronounceable ingredients by understanding what, exactly, makes a carpet cleaner work.
+Cut through the list of unpronounceable ingredients by understanding exactly what makes a carpet cleaner work.
 Two potent compounds and bioactive agents are found in various stain removers, each useful for different household purposes.

 Safety and Eco-Friendliness

 These chemicals are combined to create a potent cleaning formula that is effective, but also harsh.
-For example, the popular carpet cleaner RESOLVE received an F grade by the Environmental Working Group due to its adverse health effects and risks of environmental damage.
+Some brands receive poor grades from the Environmental Working Group due to adverse health effects and risks of environmental damage.
 Those with sensitivities or for whom eco-consciousness is a priority should check each product’s health ratings before purchasing.

-There are three basic methods for applying stain remover to your carpet.
-The one you choose depends on the size and type of the stain, as well as your carpet’s fiber and care instructions.
+There are three basic methods for applying stain remover to a carpet.
+The one you choose depends on the size and type of the stain, as well as the carpet’s fiber and care instructions.

-- Spray-On: Many stain removers are spray-on formulas.
-Nothing could be easier right?
+- Many stain removers are spray-on formulas.
 Just spray, wait a few seconds to a few minutes, then wipe clean.
-In general, this is true, however, read product instructions carefully to make sure it is designed for your particular carpet or fiber surface.
+However, read product instructions carefully to make sure it is designed for a particular type of carpet or fiber surface.
 Delicate materials like wool, sisal, and cotton may require special handling or specialized products.

-- Sit and Soak: Enzyme-based formulas often need much longer to work than chemical or surfactant-based formulas and may need to sit for several hours to several days to dissolve stains completely.
-Enzyme sprays may also require additional steps, like covering the treated area with a damp cloth to speed the chemical reaction.
+- Enzyme-based formulas often need much longer to work than chemical or surfactant-based formulas and may need to sit for several hours to several days to dissolve stains completely.
+Enzyme sprays also may require additional steps, like covering the treated area with a damp cloth to speed the chemical reaction.

-- Shampoo: While sprays help target spots, concentrated liquid detergent is best for larger stained areas.
-These liquid formulas are also great for cleaning soiled rugs that can be thrown in your washing machine or hand washed.
-Again, read product instructions to determine how much water to add and what types of carpeting it is intended for.
+- While sprays help target spots, concentrated shampoo or liquid detergent is best for larger stained areas.
+These liquid formulas also are great for cleaning soiled rugs that can be thrown in a washing machine or hand-washed.
+Again, read product instructions to determine how much water to add and what types of carpeting it cleans.

-In the case of all stain removers, you’ll want to patch test your chosen product first, if possible, before spraying over a larger, more visible area.
-Find an inch or two of carpet behind your furniture, or under a rug.
-Apply the product according to instructions and wipe clean.
-Make sure no carpet color is lifted and no fiber damage is observable.
+Patch test a chosen carpet spot remover first, if possible, before spraying over a larger, more visible area.
+Find an inch or two of carpet behind furniture or under an area rug.
+Apply the product according to the instructions and wipe clean.
+Make sure no carpet color is lifted and no fiber damage is observed.

 Our Top Picks